Umuzi-org/ACN-syllabus/content/projects/github-api-consume-part-1/_index.md

 ## Instructions

-First, get familiar with consuming apis from the command line.
+First, get familiar with consuming APIs from the command line.
 Play with this.
 [Getting started with the Github API V3](https://developer.github.com/v3/guides/getting-started/).

 Remember, `curl` is your friend.
 And so is `man`. (try typing in `man curl` at the command line)